xwax/xwax.github.io/docs/ttf_dejavu_fonts_not_found.md

 Correct the path in your system to fit the script.
 ## Methods
   * Notify your package manager administrator of the mispathing.
-  * Create the directorys that the script is searching and make [[http://en.wikipedia.org/wiki/Symbolic_link|symbolic links]] in them to the actual fonts.
+  * Create the directorys that the script is searching and make [symbolic links](http://en.wikipedia.org/wiki/Symbolic_link) in them to the actual fonts.
     * ''mkdir /usr/share/fonts/ttf-dejavu && find / -type f -iname "DejaVuSans*.ttf" -exec ln -s {} /usr/share/fonts/ttf-dejavu \\;''

 [[category:Work-Around]]